garethbrown82/pushthebutton/README.md

+## Push The Button

+A game for students to learn quick mental addition by adding the numbers as they appear and clicking the button when the correct total is reached.

+Setup instructions:

+This project uses Create React App.
+First download the NPM modules by opening a console in the root and typeing the 'npm install' command.
+Then the App can be started by typing the 'npm start' command.
+More details about Create React App can be found below.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>